staslebedenko/modern-microservices-self-paced/README.md

 When you try to start the same solution from the new folder, you need to stop and delete containers via docker compose.

 ## Step 2.
-Azure infrastructure, deployment and GitHub actions
+Azure Container apps, http and switch to dapr with pubsub

 We will start this step with the overview of the infrastructure deployed in Azure